Foreign Real Estate Investors

 International Real Estate has Tax and Reporting Gotchas like FIRPTA

-Foreign real estate investors are subject to FIRPTA – Foreign Investment in Real Property Tax Act – that has reporting and withholding challenges. that sometimes trip up new investors whose CPA is not familiar with international real estate regulations.
-This over 40 year old statute has mandatory withholding that should It is common to now do business across the globe.
-Generally FIRPTA applies on the sale of real estate property, but can apply to other scenarios.
-You can often recover your FIRPTA withholding via a Federal tax return, and the penalties for non compliance on behalf of foreign real estate investors can be unreasonably large.
+Foreign real estate investors are subject to FIRPTA (Foreign Investment in Real Property Tax Act), which has reporting and withholding challenges.
+That sometimes trips up new investors whose CPA is unfamiliar with international real estate regulations.
+Generally, FIRPTA applies to selling real estate property but can spread to other scenarios.
+You can often recover your FIRPTA withholding via a Federal tax return, and the penalties for noncompliance on behalf of foreign real estate investors can be unreasonably large.

 Foreign Real Estate Investor – Tax and FIRPTA CPA Services